 An important point that shouldn’t be missed in this Mutual fund vs real estate debate is the importance of selecting a good fund (or avoiding bad ones) for investment.
 And if we stretch this topic a little, it opens up another separate debate on the Active versus Passive Funds which I guess is best left for another post.

 Note: In the calculation of Real Estate, the cost for Home Insurance, Home Maintenance, etc. was not included.
 Also, the Rs 2 Lac tax savings during this tenure was not considered as there will be a capital gain tax on property investment too.
-Equity investment until March-2018 were are tax-free and therefore, the tax implication would be negligible in case of equity investment in the above case study’s tenure.
+Equity investment until March-2018 were are tax-free and therefore, the tax implication would be negligible in the case of equity investment in the above case study’s tenure.

 As stated in the previous post on the debate of real estate vs mutual funds, I once again have the same concluding thoughts.